Sina Corporation's (SINA) CEO Charles Chao on Q1 2020 Results - Earnings Call Transcript

 In March, Weibo’s MAU reached 515 million adding approximately 85 million users year-over-year, average DAU reached 241 million, adding approximately 30 million.
 The record high net additional Weibo’s MAU and DAU was a testament to our differentiated positioning in the market, which enabled us to achieve organic growth, sustain solid user retention and reinforce our strengths around public conversation, hot events and the social content ecosystem.

-On the monetization front, Weibo’s advertising and marketing revenue for the first quarter was $275.4 million, a decrease of 19% or 16% on a constant currency basis, which is the in line with our expectation given the overall demand constraints related to the pandemic.
+On the monetization front, Weibo’s advertising and marketing revenue for the first quarter was $275.4 million, a decrease of 19% or 16% on a constant currency basis, which is in line with our expectation given the overall demand constraints related to the pandemic.
 Weibo’s key accounts business decreased 24% or 21% on a constant currency basis as advertisers from various industry had canceled or suspended marketing campaigns in the wake of the virus outbreak since late January, but have exhibited a gradual recovery trend since March.

 Industry-wise those sectors of heavy offline exposure or discretional nature took a harder hit than others, such as the movie and the luxury industries.
 Despite near-term pressures from the demand side, the silver lining is that the pandemic accelerates the ad budget shift from offline to online as well as towards a social and a video within the online budget.